-ALERT – The TSA decision regarding allowing knives on airplanes as been put on hold.
+ALERT – The TSA decision regarding allowing knives on airplanes was put on hold and later rescinded.

 Brooklyn, NY (March 5, 2013) – The American Knife & Tool Institute (AKTI) is pleased to announce breaking news for all knife owners.
 The U.S. Transportation Security Administration (TSA) announced late morning on March 5th that they will allow people to carry small pocket knives on passenger planes.